gregcusack/tor_classifier/README.md

 * If you just want to look at your own traffic going in and out of your computer, _tcpdump_ is a pretty good option
 	1. If you are on MacOS, run: `tcpdump -i en0 -w /path/to/save/pcap/file.pcap`

-# This is still a work in progress so comments, issues, suggestions, etc are 5sure welcomed!

 ## Detecting Bridge Nodes
 * Note, this is still a work in progress and still produces a lot of false positives
 * To detect bridge nodes, run: